Blosc/python-blosc/doc/tutorial.rst

 So you have quite a bit of flexibility on choosing different codecs and filters inside Blosc.
-Again, depending on the dataset you have and the requeriments of performance, you may want to experiment a bit before sticking with your preferred ones.
+Again, depending on the dataset you have and the requeriments on performance, you may want to experiment a bit before sticking with your preferred one.

 Supporting the buffer interface